-For the latest on the Hoka Speedgoat, you can read and watch our full Hoka One One Speedgoat 4 review.
+For the latest on the Hoka Speedgoat, you can read and watch our Hoka Speedgoat 5 review.

 I see the Hoka One One Speedgoat 3 ($140) on a lot of feet these days, including on my local, groomed trails and trudging through the mud and technical terrain of an island in the Pacific Ocean.
 The Speedgoat has certainly gained a following for its versatility.
 In this third version of the do-it-all trail shoe, we see only slight tweaks to version two’s formula.
 The tread and midsole stay exactly the same save for the drop changing from 4.5 to 4mm.
 For those unfamiliar with this bottom-package combination, this means a maximal shoe with responsive cushioning and a very capable tread pattern built on the Vibram Megagrip compound.
 The upper sees changes to provide better midfoot lockdown and some more comfort in the toes and heels, at a cost of an extra ounce of shoe.
 Watch the video to learn more about the Hoka One One Speedgoat 3.

 Hoka One One Speedgoat 3 Review Transcript